triularity/avrspec/README.txt

 	Define a logical GPIO pin.

 	func-id		The function ID.
-This must be declared by a FUNC entry.
+This must be declared by a FUNC or or ADC_MUX entry.

 	names		The digital and/or analog tag names in the form of Dn and An.
 Multiple valuesare separated by a slash (/).